 Theories of Consciousness

-Explore the major scientific and philosophical theories that attempt to explain the nature of consciousness, from physicalist and functionalist accounts to embodied and emergentist approaches.
+Explore the major scientific and philosophical theories that attempt to explain the nature of consciousness, organized by their level of analysis — from cellular and biophysical mechanisms up to whole-organism accounts.

 Integrated Information Theory